iqlusioninc/iqkms/README.md

 We recommend all current users of Tendermint KMS continue to do so.
-While we aim for *iqkms* to eventually be able to function as a gRPC-native alternative to Tendermint KMS, it will be quite some time before it has the necessary functionality to do so, and we have no plans to retire Tendermint KMS and will continue supporting it indefinitely.
+While we aim for *iqkms* to eventually be able to function as a gRPC-native alternative to Tendermint KMS, it will be quite some time before it has the necessary functionality to do so.

+We have no plans to retire Tendermint KMS and will continue supporting it indefinitely.

 ## License